hbrobotics/hbrc_ros_robot_platform/README.md

 * `MSC:` A miscellaneous message that does not really fit any of the above protocols.

-That should be enough group structure for starters.
+That should be enough group mailing list structure for starters.

 ## Goals/Requirements